 Deputies: Florida man sprayed child with bleach, soaked bedroom in torch fuel

-ORMOND BEACH, Fla. - A Florida man is behind bars after abusing a four-year-old child, spraying him in the face with bleach, soaking a bedroom of a home in tiki torch fuel, and driving drunk with an infant and toddler unsecured in the car.
+ORMOND BEACH, Fla. - A Florida man is behind bars after deputies say he abused a 4-year-old child, spraying him in the face with bleach, soaking a bedroom of a home in tiki torch fuel and driving drunk with an infant and toddler unsecured in the car.

-The Volusia County Sheriff’s Office said that 31-year-old Mack Arline was arrested on Saturday after deputies responded to a home on Avenue E in Ormond Beach.
+The Volusia County Sheriff’s Office said that Mack Arline, 31, was arrested on Saturday after deputies responded to a home on Avenue E in Ormond Beach.
 A police officer had been flagged down by the mother of three children.
-She showed them a video of Arline pouring fuel around their home and spraying a four-year-old child in the face with Clorox.
+She showed them a video of Arline pouring fuel around their home and spraying a 4-year-old child in the face with Clorox.

 "The woman told the officer that Arline was heavily intoxicated and threatening to burn down the house and kill their children," they said.